MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 The Python package manager - from the recursive abbreviation "Pip install packages".

+You probably do not need to install `pip` as it comes with newer PY2 and PY3 versions.
+But in case you need to:

 ```sh
 $ cd ~/Downloads
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py